Do you like reality tv shows?

 As we defined earlier, personal branding is the ongoing marketing of an individual that explains to the world who that individual is.
 The best personal brands in the world are those that are consistent and authentic, which allows for that brand to connect with people who have similar unique interests and talents.

 In short: personal branding is what makes a person unique and illustrates what they have of value to offer the world.
+Personal branding is similar to branding in business, in that it is intentional.
+You can read more about branding in business here.

 Let’s look at a hypothetical example to illustrate this: